-In the fourth quarter of 2023, the direct lending and broadly syndicated loan (BSL) market continued to experience a contraction in their yield differential with only a 2.0% yield difference relative to the historical average of 3.8%.
-As competition to deploy capital has increased, returns between the two markets decreased.
-LSDI yields have contracted from 11.6% to 11.4% (-0.2%) from December 31, 2022, to December 31, 2023, whereas BSL yields have risen from 9.1% to 9.5% during this same period (0.4%).
+In the first quarter of 2024, the direct lending and broadly syndicated loan (BSL) market continued to experience a contraction in their yield differential with only a 1.9% yield difference relative to the historical average of 3.7%.
+As competition to deploy capital has continued to increase, returns between the two markets have decreased.
+Between the end of 2023 and first quarter of 2024, yields in both the direct lending and BSL markets have remained stable, with only minor movements in yields.
+The LSDI yields contracted five bps since Q4 2023 while BSL yields contracted two bps over the same period.